flupe/agda2lambox/README.md

 # agda2lambox

-An Agda backend to generate MetaCoq LambdaBox code for future (certified) extraction to WASM or RUST.
+An Agda backend to generate MetaCoq LambdaBox code for further (certified) extraction to WASM or RUST.
 The backend builds upon Agda 2.7.0.1.

 ## Setup